 8. Difficulty Chewing

 Your teeth may have worn down from excessive grinding, age, misalignment, or just plain wear and tear.
 It could also be a result of gum disease, which leads to bone loss around the roots.
-By visiting an emergency dentist for tooth extraction, it will alleviate problems linked with chewing.
+Visiting an emergency dentist for a tooth extraction will alleviate problems linked to chewing.

 For emergency dental services, call Breakwater Dental today!